2013 Mudsummer Classic: Race

 The race concluded with four different leaders, eight lead changes, and six cautions.
 Dillon led the most laps with 64, followed by Larson (51), Peters (23) and Schrader (15).
-Despite winning the race, Dillon, along with six other drivers, did not receive Truck Series points due to a rule that allowed drivers to compete in only one series' drivers championship.
+Despite winning the race, Dillon, along with six other drivers, did not receive Truck Series points due to a rule that allowed drivers to compete in the drivers' championship for only one of NASCAR's three national touring series.
 The win was Dillon's first of 2013 and fifth Truck Series victory in 53 starts.
 It was also the 29th Truck Series win for owner Richard Childress and Richard Childress Racing's second Truck win of 2013.

 In August, Dillon's truck, his winner's trophy and a jar of dirt he shoveled at the start/finish line were placed on display in the NASCAR Hall of Fame.